edoardottt/awesome-hacker-search-engines/README.md

 - [Lullar](https://com.lullar.com/) - Profile Search by Email, First Last Name or Username
 - [Ancestry](https://www.ancestry.com/search/) - The largest for-profit genealogy company in the world, it operates a network of genealogical, historical records, and related genetic genealogy websites
 - [genealogy.com](https://www.genealogy.com/) - Source for family history buffs to find genealogical research originally posted in GenForum and our most popular genealogy articles
+- [US Search](https://www.ussearch.com/) - Access to details about the people in your life.
+Access public records, contact information, background checks & more

 ### Unclassified